 What is the current status of Country Day’s response to the coronavirus?

-Students in every division beginning with Kindergarten were given a set time to meet with their class(es) via Zoom each day.
-For example, lower school students worked with home room teachers in the morning, and optionally with specialist educators in the afternoon.
-Middle and high school students were given a rotating schedule with core academic classes in the morning and flex time/electives in the afternoon.
-For these students, Wednesday’s were dedicated to independent work time.
-Pre-K students were given an individualized approach appropriate for their age.
+Students in every division beginning with Kindergarten are given a set time to meet with their class(es) via Zoom each day.
+Middle and high school students utilize a rotating schedule with core academic classes in the morning and flex time/electives in the afternoon.

-My student wasn’t being offered adequate online learning while their current school was closed.
-I’m worried they will be behind when school starts again.
+My student hasn’t been offered adequate online learning.
+I’m worried they will be behind next year.
 How can Country Day help them?

-We know that when school resumes there will be skills to reinforce, content to review, and a normal school life to reassemble.
-Country Day is well known for its “child-centered” approach, and we are ready to meet students where they are and help them to excel both personally and academically.
+Country Day is well known for its “child-centered” approach, and our expert teachers, learning specialists, and school counselor are ready to meet students where they are and help them to excel both personally and academically.

 What resources is Country Day offering to families experiencing significant financial impacts related to COVID-19?